 If you have been investing in Switzerland, you probably have heard about the Swiss Stamp Tax or the Swiss Stamp Duty.
-This Stamp Tax is a tax collected by your broker when you do certain transactions on the stock market.
+This Stamp Tax is a tax your broker collects when you do certain transactions on the stock market.

 Even though this stamp tax is straightforward to understand, there is a lot of confusion.
 Therefore, I wanted to cover the tax in detail to dispel the confusion once and for all.

 When investing in the stock market, it is important to cut down the fees.
 If you are a Swiss investor, it is essential to know the Stamp Tax and especially understand how to avoid this tax!
 Because, as we will see, there is a way to avoid this tax!

 I have saved quite a lot of money by not paying this tax these last few years.

 The Swiss Stamp Duty is a tax levied by the federal tax administration on stock market transactions.
 It is a tax on the transfer of securities.

 As a side note, we will focus on securities on the stock market in this article.
 But there is a similar tax on real estate and insurance policies.

 You will have to pay this tax on each purchase and sale of shares, bonds, ETFs, and other securities.
 Your broker will automatically deduct the stamp tax from the transaction.
 So, this tax is direct, and you do not have to do anything in your tax declaration with it.

 How much Swiss Tamp Tax you will pay will depend on whether you are trading on a Swiss Stock Exchange or a foreign one:

 - For a transaction on a Swiss Stock Exchange, you will pay 0.075% of the transaction value.